Pinksterlanddagen

 The Pinksterlanddagen (Pentecost days) is the largest anarchist event in the Netherlands.
 It is a long tradition that goes back to 1924 when anarchist young people from Frisia organized this meeting for the first time.
-In 1933, the campground in Appelscha was bought by anti-militarist workers, and it is here that the festival has taken place ever since, every year during the Pentecost on the anarchist, alcohol-free camping site Tot Vrijbezzinnen.
+In 1933, the campground in Appelscha was bought by anti-militarist workers, and it is here that the festival has taken place ever since, every year during the Pentecost on the anarchist, alcohol-free camping site Tot Vrijheidsbezinning.

 History

-The Frisian town of Appelscha has a long tradition of radical revolutionary socialism and anarchism, which started on March 30, 1889 when the anarchist Ferdinand Domela Nieuwenhuis gave a speech to the village's dissatisfied workers.
+The Frisian town of Appelscha has a long tradition of radical revolutionary socialism and anarchism, which started on 30 March 1889 when the anarchist Ferdinand Domela Nieuwenhuis gave a speech to the village's dissatisfied workers.
 Since then, the village has had a reputation as a stronghold of socialism and anarchism.
 Here the combative agricultural workers formed the basis for the activities of Nieuwenhuis, workers strikes often took place in the village and around 1900 there was a large wave of strikes.

-The local anarchist youth organized a Pinksterlanddagen event for the first time in 1924 on the "Ter Vrijheidsbezinning" site (literally: "For Freedom of Mind").
+The local anarchist youth organized a Pinksterlanddagen event for the first time in 1924 on the Tot Vrijheidsbezinning site (literally: "For Freedom of Mind").